hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

     - Requires specific folder structure
   - If they started in Blender, why not keep them there?
 - Extremely limiting
-  - Making a custom funny face on demand is impossible
+  - Making custom shape keys on demand is impossible
   - Adding single images requires making a mesh plane then porting it to SFM

 ## SFM for Team Fortress 2